cardano-foundation/CIPs/cip-drep-metadata/README.md

 #### All participants
 By standardising off-chain metadata formats for any tooling which creates and/or renders metadata referenced in DRep registration and update transactions we facilitate interoperability.
 This in turn promotes a rich user experience between tooling.
 This is good for all governance participants.

+### Rationale for Insisting on a compulsory username
+The compulsory nature of this field was controversial because the `username`s cannot be made unique and therefore are open to abuse (by e.g. copycats).
+However this is not a reason to not include a `username` it a reason for people reviewing governance actions to properly check the whole profile of a DRep before delegating to them.
+A `username` MUST be included because it is a human readable identifier, it is the property that people reviewing DReps will most likely identify that DRep by even in the presence of copycats.

 ### Open Questions
 1. ~~Do we allow profile pictures to be included in metadata~~ <-- YES! possibly a list of pictures.